KDAB/cxx-qt/book/src/getting-started/6-wasm-builds.md

 6.5|3.1.25
 6.6|3.1.37

-For Qt 6.5 or later, use the `wasm_singlethread` toolchain.
-For versions earlier than 6.5 use `wasm_32`.

-The `wasm_multithread` toolchain available in 6.5 and later is currently not supported.
-For more information, see the [Known Issues](#known-issues) section at the bottom of this page.

 Info about other Qt and emscripten versions can be found in the [Qt documentation](https://doc.qt.io/qt-6/wasm.html).

-Make sure you have a version of Qt for WebAssembly that will work, and clone the `emsdk` repository if you do not already have it.

 ## Setting Up `emsdk`